GeospatialPython/pyshp/README.md

 # Overview

-The Python Shapefile Library (pyshp) provides read and write support for the Esri Shapefile format.
+The Python Shapefile Library (PyShp) provides read and write support for the Esri Shapefile format.
 The Shapefile format is a popular Geographic Information System vector data format created by Esri.
 For more information about this format please read the well-written "ESRI Shapefile Technical